Everything you need to know about the sift and online assessment process, with links to the candidate guidance.

 We're transitioning to the competency and values framework (2024).

-From 24 September 2024, the online assessment process will have fully transitioned to the 2024 version of the CVF.
-The competencies and values assessed within each exercise can be found in the new candidate guide and you should use this version of the candidate guidance to prepare for your assessment.
+From the 24th of September 2024, the online assessment process will have fully transitioned to the competency and values framework 2024 version .
+The competencies and values assessed within each exercise can be found in the candidate guide on this webpage and you should use this version to prepare for your assessment.

 After you've applied to join a force, you will complete a sift followed by the online assessment process.
 This process includes a series of exercises that test the key competencies and values that are important for the role of police constable.